bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### _Definition_

 > _A Tree is a widely used data structure that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node.
-A tree data structure can be defined recursively as a collection of nodes (starting at a root node), where each node is a data structure consisting of a value, together with a list of references to nodes (the “children”), with the constraints that no reference is duplicated, and none points to the root node.
+A tree data structure can be defined recursively as a collection of nodes (starting at a root node), where each node is a data structure consisting of a value, together with a list of references to nodes (the “children "), with the constraints that no reference is duplicated, and none points to the root node.
 From Wikipedia_

 Complexity
 Average